choubbikeyboards/scaffold/readme.md

 ------

 This is still pretty much a prototype.
 The files I provide here have not yet been made into a PCB, although a previous version with minor changes has been tested successfully for some parts, and not so much for others.
+Software side is not too advanced either, and you'll have to write your own QMK keymap.c file, as I didn't write a basic QWERTY keymap yet, and mine is pretty tuned to my personal use, with combos and stuff that works only for US-International OS-side layout.
+The files for QMK can be found on my personal fork of QMK (https://github.com/choubbikeyboards/qmk_firmware/tree/master/keyboards/scaffold).

 Important, read before ordering the PCBs!
 -----------------------------------------